 I would love to help you bring out the magic of your story.

 Here are my standard editing packages.
-I also offer custom packages if there’s something different you’d like to discuss.
+I can occasionally offer custom packages if there’s something different you’d like to discuss.

 “Sheila is Waiting for My Pages”